samWson/smalltalk-and-erlang/article.md

 In `iex` you may need to use `flush()` to show what's in the process message queue but you can see at the end that the count increased for each message send.

 The syntax is different but overall the semantics are the same: a message is sent to an entity.
 As long as the entity understands the message then some behavior is triggered.
 The sender will also pass a reference to `self` so the receiver knows who to return the response to.
-It an object oriented language this is implicit.
+It most object oriented languages this is implicit.

 ### The Object Oriented Abstraction in Erlang